decant09/learn-the-lingo-quiz/README.md

 - When dark mode is toggled on there is a slight regression to the default light mode when you navigate to a new page.
 - Before the page has fully loaded some HTML placeholder content can be seen.
 For example in the question field, "This is a question" is visible briefly, and "Answer" in the answer fields.
 A loading page could be a possible solution.
+- On firefox, safari, and edge, the dark mode toggle changes accordingly when clicked.
+When a new page is loaded, if dark mode was previously selected, the new page correctly displays in dark mode.
+However, the icon displayed changes back to a sun when the moon icon should be displayed.
+- I was not able to resolve these bugs before the submission of the project but I would like to in future.
 #### Solved
 - The quiz content was spilling over the top and bottom of the quiz container at smaller screen sizes.
 I changed the container height from 50vh to fit-content.